MWyssy/ce-cloud-services-s3-website-public/README.md

 15. 🎉 Celebrate - you now know how to create your own website on AWS

+## Extension exercise

+You'll have noticed that the Uniform Resource Locator (URL) for your website isn't very memorable.
+It is a little long.

+Try to put together written answers for the questions below.

+Which AWS service might you use to create your own domain name?
+Something more memorable and shorter

+When using that service what will you need to configure in order to "point" it at your S3 bucket website?

+💡 Hint: If you need a hint, have a research around DNS services within AWS

 ## Further reading

 [AWS Tutorial on Configuring a static website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)